CheesyHero/littleAdventureMap/README.md

 An asynchronous hero-simulation game built with Go and PostgreSQL.
 Players recruit heroes, send them on journeys, and check back later to see what happened.
 The server advances the world state every second, resolving active journeys and recording persistent event logs to PostgreSQL.

+- Motivation

+I wanted to build a game where progress happens over time rather than immediately after a button press.
+That led me to the idea of sending heroes on journeys that continue independently while a server simulates their progress and records what happens.
+Little Adventure Map became a way for me to explore persistent state, asynchronous gameplay, and database-driven systems while still building a fun an enjoyable experience.

 - How It Works

 The project has two main programs: